WeDemCowards/BAND/readme.md

 A program that monitors linux ssh logs and ban any IP address exhibiting suspicious behaviour.

 - Scope will be limited.
-    - Will be configured to work with ufw.
+    - Will be written to work with systemd and ufw.
 	- No need for timed bans or complex analysis, a simple permaban after too many failed attempts will do.

 Defining failed events: